These feel-good treats instantly bring out smiles from kids & adults. Just 15 minutes to prepare, then 15 minutes to cool & they are ready to eat!

 1½ teaspoons agar powder (derived from seaweed, this natural gelling agent can be found at many grocery stores in the baking aisle)

 - Bring water to a full rolling boil for herbal, wellness & black teas.
 Steep 10 minutes.
-Use water at just before the boil for green & oolong teas & 5 minutes.
+Use water at just before the boil for green & oolong teas & steep 5 minutes.
 After steeping tea, strain.

 - While tea is steeping, prepare molds/trays for pouring the gummy mixture into once it is cooked.